resolve109/study-aws-sa/aws-study-guide.md

   - If an EC2 instance fails, messages remain in the queue until another instance can process them
   - Verified that decoupling via SQS enhances system resiliency.

+  - For microservices-based architectures (migrating from monolithic), Amazon SQS is recommended for asynchronous communication between producers and consumers.

 ## Container and Kubernetes Services

 ### Amazon ECS (Elastic Container Service)